COVID-19 - Face Coverings Bylaw: Questions & Answers

 Employers, operators or proprietors are not expected to enforce this bylaw.
 The bylaw was drafted to minimize the chance of conflict and provide a safe environment for all.

 Those exempt will not be required to provide proof of exemption.

 Places of worship would be included in the bylaw definition of a public premise, as they are enclosed buildings that members of the public have access to.
 Those attending places of worship are permitted to temporarily remove their face covering to provide or receive service, such as to receive communion.

-However, if a place of worshop closes its doors to the public for a private event (for example a wedding), it is not a public premises during the event and therefore attendants will not have to wear face coverings.
+However, if a place of worship closes its doors to the public for a private event (for example a wedding), it is not a public premises during the event and therefore attendees will not have to wear face coverings.

 Would it be correct to assume public meetings, such as condo board meetings, would be exempt from the bylaw?